UWPCE-PythonCert/PythonCertDevel/source/exercises/html_renderer_tutorial.rst

         def __init__(self, content=None):
             pass

 That's not much -- will the test pass now?
 Probably not, we aren't doing anything with the tag.
-But you can run it to see if you like.
+But you can run it to see if you'd like.
 It's always good to run tests frequently to make sure you haven't inadvertently broken anything.

 Back to the task at hand: